NANDINI-star/AI-Virtual-Assistant/README.md

 # AI-Virtual-Assistant
-AI-Virtual-Asssistant for Galgotias University, which tells you about the information regarding Galgotias University
+AI-Virtual-Asssistant for Galgotias University, which tells you about the information regarding Galgotias University.
+In our project we have automated the web applications whi ch are used by the students of Galgotias University on a daily basis.
+GUIcloud and LMS are automated in our Virtual Assistant, you can access these applications and the features of these applications by using voice commands(mentioned below).

 ## Installation
 Code is developed in Python3 and tested on Visual Studio Code.